 Some relationships may benefit from a shared bank account, while others might thrive with accounts separated.
 If it’s unclear whether joint or separate accounts best serve you, try finding a professional such as a financial advisor to help organize your finances and make wise decisions.

-Plan for Big Purchases
+Plan for Big Purchases as a Couple

 For major purchases, research and planning are key.
 And being on the same page, as a couple, before actively shopping is crucial to prevent frustration and wasted time and money!